steipete/steipete.com/_posts/2020-11-28-apple-silicon-m1-a-developer-perspective.md

 description: "The excitement around Apple's new M1 chip is everywhere.
 I bought a MacBook Air 16GB M1 to see how viable it is as main development machine."
 ---

-The excitement around Apple's new M1 chip is everywhere.
-I bought a MacBook Air 16GB M1 to see how viable it is as main development machine.
+The excitement around Apple's new M1 chip is [everywhere](https://www.singhkays.com/blog/apple-silicon-m1-black-magic/).
+I bought a MacBook Air 16GB M1 to see how viable it is as main development machine - here's an early report after a week of testing.

 ## Xcode